Beyond Autistic Burnout

 So here’s my promise to you:

-If you give this system a fair try, implement what is presented in the meetings, do the work, deeply question your old programming, and don’t notice any improvement in your burnout within the six months of the course, let me know and I will refund your money in full.
+If you give this system a fair try, implement what is presented, deeply question your old programming, do the deep work, try the practical tools, and don’t notice any improvement in your burnout within six months of enrolling in the course, let me know and I will refund your money in full.

 Basically, if you sign up and don’t use the course, that’s on you.
 But if you give it a fair shot and it doesn’t actually help you, that’s on me.
 Is that fair?